-But by no means is this a special gift reserved for professional musicians.
+Being able to feel vibrations is not a special gift reserved for professional musicians.
 All human beings have this capability.

 Deaf Way II: How the Deaf & Hard of Hearing Danced to Music